Leasehold Residential Purchase Pricing

 We typically work on a fixed fee basis, so that from the outset you know what the fees will be for your transaction.
 If during the transaction there is a new development, we will discuss any change in fees with you and agree a way forward.

 If you would like an exact cost quotation please call us on 01242 574244.

 Disbursements are any costs related to your matter which are payable to third parties, such as search fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 There may be additional disbursements if further information relating to your property becomes available, for example, you may require additional searches such as a Planning Search or a Flood Search which typically cost around £30.00.

-Sometimes the nature of the property will mean that additional fees are payable to others, for example when you purchase a new build you are likely to be charged a document fee of around £120.00 by the builders solicitors.
+Sometimes the nature of the property will mean that additional fees are payable to others, for example when you purchase a new build you are likely to be charged a document fee of around £120.00 (excluding VAT charged at 20%) by the builders solicitors.

 Land Registry fees are quoted assuming that we can make an online application.
 Sometimes this is not possible for example when there is a first registration.
 A transfer of part of a title (new build flat) or a new lease.
 In these circumstances a higher fee will be due